 The VC is implemented as separate masks for L and M bands.
 The target star must be placed on the centre of the VC in the focal plane, corresponding to a specific location in the ERIS field-of-view.
 The positioning must be done precisely because the VC performance is highly dependent on pointing error and differential atmospheric refraction during the course of an observing block.
-When properly aligned, a doughnut-shaped pattern residual light can be seen around the center of the vortex mask.
+When properly aligned, a doughnut-shaped pattern residual light can be seen around the centre of the vortex mask (Figure 32).

-An initial alignment template brings the star within one or two pixels of the VC location, and then short cadence science exposures are used to provide active correction to the position of the star on top of the VC.
-This is achieved by monitoring the changes in brightness of the residual stellar light around the vortex center, and by sending small corrections to the AO system using the QACITS algorithm (Huby et al. 2016, A&A, 600, A46).
+An initial alignment template brings the star close to the VC location, and then short cadence science exposures are used to provide active correction to the position of the star relative to the VC.
+This is achieved by monitoring the changes in brightness of the residual stellar light around the vortex centre, and by sending small corrections to the AO system using the QACITS algorithm (Huby et al. 2016, A&A, 600, A46).